-The closer you get to the Kaotica Eyeball the better it is able to absorb your voice and prevent reverb.
-However, if you get too close you will suffer from proximity effect.
+The closer you get to the Kaotica Eyeball the better it can absorb your voice and prevent reverb.
+However, if you get too close, you will suffer from the proximity effect.

 Kaotica Eyeball is very easy to set up and doesn’t weigh much.
 Even a cheap boom arm should be able to carry its weight.

 Kaotica Eyeball doesn’t reduce background noise